 Brute force (a huge budget) isn’t the only way to create powerful content.
 A little data— whether it be from customer service, social analytics, or market research — can go a long way.

 A lot of RightMetric clients approach us with the task of informing or optimizing their content strategy using data, with the ultimate goal of taking the existing budget and using it to reach the desired audience more efficiently and impactfully.
 We thought we’d share how we apply marketing intelligence to that challenge.

 Where Should We Focus?

-This is typically the first question we get from the content strategists we work with.
+This is typically the first question we get from the content creation strategists we work with.
 We know that for content to be successful we need to have the distribution channels in mind from the very early planning stages.
 “Build it and they will come” doesn’t work anymore.